LPGA Drive On Championship: Nelly Korda and Lydia Ko share the lead after first round at Bradenton Country Club

 Ko rolled in six birdies on a bogey-free day, while Korda's round was more adventurous.

-Korda brushed off an opening bogey by birdies on the par-4 second and third holes.
-After another birdie at the par-5 sixth, she went eagle-birdie-birdie from eight to 10 to rise to 6 under.
+Korda brushed off an opening bogey by birdies on the par-four second and third holes.
+After another birdie at the par-five sixth, she went eagle-birdie-birdie from eight to 10 to rise to six under.

 She finished her round with a second bogey and her sixth and final birdie.